-Inclined Mounting: Instrument may be inclined with front up to 75° from vertical (rear of instrument lower than front).
-(Indicator zero may need readjustment.)
+Inclined Mounting: Instrument may be inclined with the front up to 75° from vertical (rear of the instrument lower than the front).
+(Zero indicator may need readjustment.)

 Wiring

 Signal Wiring to/from Field: ISO M4 size (4 mm) screws on terminal board.